C-L-D/weather-alert-backend/README.md

 # Weather and Medication Alert App

 Welcome to the documentation for the backend of my weather and medication alert app!
 This app aims to provide real-time notifications about changes in the weather to me using a React Native App on the frontend.
+This is my first backend built using test-driven development and using jest-express.

 This backend is currently configured to use Ambee Weather and Pollen APIs.

 ## Motivation